VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 Additionally, Basic Auth can be enabled for the incoming `remote_write` requests with `-httpAuth.*` command-line flags.

+#### remote_write for clustered version

+Despite `vmagent` can accept data in several supported protocols (OpenTSDB, Influx, Prometheus, Graphite) and scrape data from various targets, writes always peformed in promethes format.
+Therefore for clustered version `remote_write` should be configured as `<schema>://<vminsert-host>:8480/insert/<customer-id>/prometheus/api/v1/write`

 ### How to collect metrics in Prometheus format